dhing-palak/Real-Estate-Project/README.md

 # Real Estate Project

-Real Estate website is a clone of Magicbricks where a user can browse and see various properties available in that location.
+Real Estate website is where a user can browse and see various properties available in that location.
 User can filter properties based on location and status.

 User can Search a property based on City, Property Type and Price.